qgroom/ias-dwc-proposal/proposal.md

 We value a region’s indigenous organisms because they give a unique character to different areas and habitats.
 Therefore we need information on the native status of an organism to make conservation assessments and direct policy towards IAS.
 This requires a new term in DwC and we also suggest a suitable controlled vocabulary for this term.

 We propose adopting the term `origin` and suggested vocabulary from the [IUCN definitions](http://www.iucnredlist.org/technical-documents/red-list-training/iucnspatialresources) (accessed 24 Apr 2016).
-The only change was to add the distinction of introduction before and after 1500, because this is widely used in Europe to distinguish ancient and modern introductions.
+The only change was to add the distinction of introduction before and after ~~1500~~ the beginning of the modern era, because this is widely used in Europe to distinguish ancient and modern introductions.
+In Europe 1500 is usually used as the date for the beginning of the modern era, however, it is noted that the beginning of the modern era from a biogeographical standpoint started later in some places, such as New Zealand.

 ### Definition